 People who’ve been dealing with Lyme for a while have probably heard about the rife machine.
 In the mid-1930s, an American scientist named Royal Raymond Rife developed a one-of-a-kind microscope capable of seeing bacilli, a class of bacteria that he believed contributed to many diseases, including cancer.
 Following his hypothesis, he created the Rife Frequency Generator, a machine he claimed could kill bacilli and diagnose and eradicate several illnesses using electrical impulses emitted by diseased tissues in the body.
 A short time later, The American Medical Association spoke out against Rife, halting further research into electrical therapies.
 However, in the last 20 to 30 years, interest in rife therapy has increased, and stories of people seeing improvements in their health abound.

 Rife therapy isn’t approved by the FDA.
 There’s little research to support the therapy’s efficacy, and the devices are unregulated.
 Maybe it doesn’t actually kill bacteria?
 Maybe it works by stimulating immune cells in some way?
 I would give it higher points for efficacy if the exact mechanisms of action were known.
-It would be nice to see some evidence.
-I’m at a loss to explain how the technology specifically targets a few species of bacteria scattered among the other 40,000 different species of bacteria in the body.
+It would be nice to see some evidence because I’m at a loss to explain how the technology specifically targets a few species of bacteria scattered among the other 40,000 different species in the body.

 1. Zimmerman JW, Jimenez H, Pennison MJ, et al. Targeted treatment of cancer with radiofrequency electromagnetic fields amplitude-modulated at tumor-specific frequencies.
 Chin J Cancer.
 2013;32(11):573-581. doi: 10.5732/cjc.013.10177